A dog can lose a leg and still live a full, joyful, tail-wagging life — but the first few months of care make all the difference.

 Supporting Their Movement

 • Use a harness, not a collar: A chest harness with a handle lets you steady them without yanking their neck.
-I use this every single walk even now.

 • Sling support for rear amputees: A towel looped under the belly can help them navigate slippery floors early on.